openenergymonitor/emonTH/README.md

 ## emonTH Firmwarwe

+* **emonTH_DHT22_DS18B20_RFM69CW** - FOR emonTH V1.5 + - Curernt main emonTH temperature and humidity sensing firmware.
+Searches for either DHT22 or DS18B20 and reads temperature and humidity once per min (by default) and tx's data back to the emonBase via RFM69CW.
+If both sensors are detected temperature will be sensed from DS18B20 and humidity from DHT22.
+Supports on-board node ID DIP switch selectors
+*

-* **emonTH_DHT22_DS18B20** - Main emonTH temperature and humidity sensing firmware.
+* **emonTH_DHT22_DS18B20** - FOR emonTH V1.4 - emonTH temperature and humidity sensing firmware.
 Searches for either DHT22 or DS18B20 and reads temperature and humidity once per min (by default) and tx's data back to the emonBase via RFM12B.
 If both sensors are detected temperature will be sensed from DS18B20 and humidity from DHT22

 * **emonTH_DHT22_dual_DS18B20** - Derived from the main emonTH firmware, but capable of monitoring two (or more) DS18B20 external sensors.
 You'll need to discover your sensors' addresses to make use of this script - discover them with 'emonTH temperature search' utility sketch in 'Simple emonTH Sensor Test' folder